Permanent account number: Uses

 The primary purpose of the PAN is to bring a universal identification to all financial transactions and to prevent tax evasion by keeping track of monetary transactions, especially those of high-net-worth individuals who can impact the economy.
-In Union Budget 2023, the government proposed to use PAN as a common identifier for all business establishments using digital systems of various government agencies.
+In Central Budget 2023, the government proposed to use PAN as a common identifier for all business establishments using digital systems of various government agencies.

 Quoting the PAN is mandatory when filing ITR, tax deduction at source, or any other communication with the Income Tax Department.

 PAN is also steadily becoming a mandatory document for opening a new bank account, a demat account, a new landline telephone connection / a mobile phone connection, purchase of foreign currency, bank deposits above ₹50,000, purchase and sale of immovable properties, vehicles etc.

 Obtaining a PAN

-Obtaining a PAN is optional or voluntary like a passport, driving license, Aadhaar etc. However, its use is mandatory for conducting for high-value financial transactions, etc.
+Obtaining a PAN is optional or voluntary like a passport, driving license, Aadhaar etc. However, its use is mandatory for conducting for high-value financial transactions.

 One can apply for PAN by submitting the prescribed PAN application to the authorized PAN agency of the district or through online submission to Protean eGov Technologies Limited (formerly NSDL e-Governance Infrastructure Ltd.) Protean, UTIITSL along with 2 recent passport size color photographs, proof of ID, Address and Date of Birth and fee.
 In case of re-print (re-issue), a photocopy of the old PAN is also required.
 It takes about 10–15 days to receive the card.

 A user with an Aadhaar card can also submit e-KYC.